telerik/ajax-docs/knowledge-base/common-telerik-is-not-defined-error.md

 ---
 title: Uncaught ReferenceError: Telerik is not defined error
 description: Have you ever received the Uncaught ReferenceError Telerik is not defined JavaScript client error on the page or in the browser console?
-See how to solve it with Telerik UI for ASP.NET AJAX - Telerik Web UI
+See how to solve it with Telerik UI for ASP.NET AJAX
 type: troubleshooting
 page_title: Uncaught ReferenceError Telerik is not defined error
 slug: common-telerik-is-not-defined-error